 Illness or death of the owner or close bereavement.

 All such circumstances will be assessed on an individual basis.

-- Should the behaviourist be required to cancel an appointment due to unavoidable circumstances, including but not limited to, illness or injury, bereavement, inability to travel caused by adverse weather conditions or other disruption to transport or similar, that is not deemed likely to last longer than one month, the deposit will be retained until a new appointment can be made, unless both parties agree to a longer retention period.
+- Should the behaviourist be required to cancel an appointment due to unavoidable circumstances, including but not limited to, illness or injury, bereavement, inability to travel caused by adverse weather conditions or other disruption to transport or similar or government imposed restrictions that is not deemed likely to last longer than one month, the deposit will be retained until a new appointment can be made, unless both parties agree to a longer retention period.
 In the event that either party is not able to re-schedule the appointment within one month of the original date or longer if agreed mutually, the deposit will be returned in full unless the cancellation is due to travel disruption where travel costs have already been incurred.
 In this case, the cost of travel only (not time incurred) will be deducted before the balance is returned.

 - Committing to a training session constitutes agreement to abide by these terms and conditions.
 Confirming the booking/attending a session assumes that you have read, understood and agree to these terms and conditions

 - Data will be recorded and stored in line with GDPR requirements

 - Companion Animal Behavioural Services will provide a qualified, fully insured trainer abiding by the code of conduct and ethics of the International Society of Animal Professionals, the Animal Behaviour and Training Council codes of conduct and the Karen Pryor Academy Certified Trainer Pledge and .
 All advice is given in good faith

 - In booking a training course, you will be expected to take an active role in implementing all advice

 - Full payment for private and group sessions must be made and cleared in the destination account as specified in the invoice before the first session takes place